hemantaph/ler/docs/_build/html/_sources/analytical_formulation_lensed.md.txt

 ## Lens Redshift Distribution of Lensed Events

-For fixed $z_s$, the lens-redshift distribution conditioned on strong lensing is proportional to the differential optical depth, and is given by
+For fixed $z_s$, the lens-redshift distribution conditioned on the occurance of strong lensing is directly proportional to the differential optical depth, and is given by

 $$
 \begin{equation}